 North of the Mayakoba development and south of Playa del Carmen are dozens of resorts, from huge mass-market ones to luxury retreats to timeshare schemes.
 Some of my favorites at the high end are Hotel Escencia, Unico 20 87, and Grand Velas, but if your budget is lower you’ll find plenty of great values along this coast.
 See our reviews of Hotel Akumal Caribe and Riu Palace Riviera Maya.

-Ideally, don’t go for the very cheapest all-inclusive or you’ll end up with rot-gut liquor and uninspiring meals.
+Ideally, don’t go for the very cheapest all-inclusive in any of these areas or you’ll end up with rot-gut liquor and uninspiring meals.
 Once you get above the lowest level though, you’re more likely to be surprised to the upside and feel like you really scored.

 Where have you stayed in the Riviera Maya hotel zones and would you recommend it?